The State of Mental Health in Schools

 What Is the Current State of Mental Health in Schools?

-LGBTQ+ students, females and students from multiple racial/ethnic backgrounds are at greater risk of developing mental health disorders including anxiety, depression and post-traumatic stress disorder.
+individual identity population groups+ students, individuals and students from multiple ancestry-based/ethnic backgrounds are at greater risk of developing behavioral health disorders including anxiety, depression and post-severely distressing stress disorder.

-This underscores an urgent need for greater access to mental health services and school resources, particularly since these disparities threaten a child’s academic success and quality of life.
-To overcome this challenge, there must be an ongoing commitment by school administrators and mental health professionals to create a proactive and supportive environment for their students.
+This underscores an urgent need for greater access to behavioral health services and school resources, particularly since these disparities threaten a child’s academic success and quality of life.
+To overcome this challenge, there must be an ongoing commitment by school administrators and behavioral health professionals to create a proactive and supportive environment for their students.

 Mental Health Needs | Care Plus NJ Schools